code-philia/CoEdPilot-extension/README.md

 We recommend to try this extension with backend deployed locally.
 This will require **CUDA** and **~4GB** video memory.
 But deploying backend remotely is also easy, since key is to match extension configuration of VS Code and the server listening configuration.

 By default `server.py` fetches configuration from `server.ini` then listens to `0.0.0.0:5001`.
-The extension client sends requests to `editPilot.queryUrl`, by default `http://localhost:5001`.
+The extension client sends requests to `coEdPilot.queryUrl`, by default `http://localhost:5001`.

 For basic remote backend deployment:

 + On the backend machine, confirm the IP on LAN/WAN, and open up a port through firewall.
 + Use that port in `server.ini` then run the backend `server.py`.
-+ When using the extension, set `editPilot.queryUrl` in VS Code settings (press `Ctrl + ,` then search) to the proper connectable IP of the server.
++ When using the extension, set `coEdPilot.queryUrl` in VS Code settings (press `Ctrl + ,` then search) to the proper connectable IP of the server.

 ## ❓ Issues